evangelism/AzureMeetupApril19/README.md

 Registered admin
 Logged in as admin
-Configuration file written to /home/stas/.deis/client.json As the first registered user you will receive adminstrative priveleges.
+Configuration file written to /home/stas/.deis/client.json
 </pre>
+As the first registered user you will receive adminstrative priveleges.
-Check that you set all executing following command:
+Check that you set all right executing following command:
 ```bash
 deis whoami
 ```